krogerco/gradle-convention-plugins/README.md

 - **`kgpAndroidxHiltCompiler`:** The version of the hilt compiler to use for compatible androidx library processing.

 ### Properties
-The following properties are used in the `gradle.properties` file of projects to control how auto-configuration is applied:
+The following properties are used in the `gradle.properties` file of projects to control how auto-configuration is applied.
+These properties are deprecated and will be removed in a future release:
-- **`kgp.android.autoconfigure.hilt.application`:** if true then Hilt will be auto-configured when the [Android Application](#android-application) plugin is applied.
+- **`kgp.android.autoconfigure.hilt.application` (Deprecated):** if true then Hilt will be auto-configured when the [Android Application](#android-application) plugin is applied.
 Default is true.
-- **`kgp.android.autoconfigure.hilt.library`:** if true then Hilt will be auto-configured when the [Android Library](#published-android-library) plugin is applied.
+- **`kgp.android.autoconfigure.hilt.library` (Deprecated):** if true then Hilt will be auto-configured when the [Android Library](#published-android-library) plugin is applied.
 Default is false.

 ## Java API Desugaring
 Enabling desugaring allows the use of newer Java APIs in older versions of Java.
 Desugaring can be auto-configured when the [Android Application](#android-application) plugin or the [Published Android Library](#published-android-library) plugin is applied.